nujovich/kurojam-sparta/README.md

 ![DuckMeme Logo](https://kurojam-sparta-client.onrender.com/)

-DuckMeme Generator is a web application that lets you create hilarious memes featuring our feathered friends, ducks!
+Duckurophy is a web application that lets you create hilarious images featuring our feathered friends, ducks!
 Express your creativity by generating memes with OpenIA and adorable duck images.
 This project brings together a combination of modern technologies for a seamless user experience.

 ## Features